The Elder Scrolls: Arena: Reception

 In PC Gamer US, Bernie Yee summarized Arena as a "stunning technological achievement; give this game a better storyline, and you might have the best FRP ever designed."
 Later that year, the magazine named Arena the 18th greatest game of all time.
 The editors praised it as "next-generation role-playing that will satisfy both newcomers and veterans alike."
 The game was a runner-up for PC Gamer US's 1994 "Best Role-playing Game" award, losing to Realms of Arkania: Star Trail.
 Barry Brenesal of Electronic Entertainment wrote, "While The Elder Scrolls, Chapter One: Arena has nothing revolutionary to offer in role-playing fantasy, it is nevertheless a worthwhile game for the sheer depth of its quest capabilities that far outnumber the competition."
 Arena won Computer Gaming World's 1994 "Role-Playing Game of the Year" award, beating Wolf, Realms of Arkania: Star Trail, Ravenloft: Strahd's Possession and Superhero League of Hoboken.
 The editors hailed Arena as "a breakthrough game".

+James V. Trunzo reviewed The Elder Scrolls: Arena in White Wolf #45 (July, 1994), giving it a final evaluation of "Excellent" and stated that "Arena feels real.
+The dialogue, the weather, the dungeons, the building interiors and the armor you wear will help create the illusion of being in a real fantasy world [...] there's a feeling of involvement that transcends that of the other games in this genre."

 Despite the formidable demands the game made on players' machines, the game became a cult hit.
 Evaluations of the game's success vary from "minor" to "modest" to "wild", but are unvarying in presenting the game as a success.
 Game historian Matt Barton concludes that, in any case, "the game set a new standard for this type of CRPG, and demonstrated just how much room was left for innovation."

-OpenTESArena

-OpenTESArena is an open-source, free-software replacement game engine for Arena, similarly to Daggerfall Unity and OpenMW for Daggerfall and Morrowind respectively.
-It brings many modern improvements to Arena such as WASD movement, higher resolutions and mouselook.
-OpenTESArena also supports Linux, macOS and Windows natively instead of requiring an MS-DOS emulator to run the game.
+Sales

+According to PC Data, Arena sold 90,000 units in 1994, 24,000 units in 1995, and 6,000 in 1996 for a total of 120,000 units.